jak3sch/rfl/reports/season-review/output/plots/playoff-appearances/README.md

-# RFL Postseason Appearances
+# RFL Postseason Participations

 Recently I came across this [beautiful chart](https://www.informationisbeautifulawards.com/showcase/3310-a-history-of-the-fifa-world-cup) and thought, it would be a great inspirataion for my fantasy football league report.

-## Visualization of each teams appearances in the RFL postseason between 2016 and 2022
+## Visualization of each teams participation in the RFL postseason between 2016 and 2022

 The Rocketbeans Football League (RFL) consists of 36 teams playing in two conferences with three divisions each.